novalagung/learndevops/en/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

 ![Serverless Ebook using Gitbook, Github Pages, Github Actions, and Calibre - open web version of the book](https://i.imgur.com/HzCygaX.png)

-If you are still not sure about the URL, open **Settings** menu of your Github repo then scrolls down a little bit until **Github Pages** section appears.
+If you are still not sure about what is the valid URL, open **Settings** menu of your Github repo then scrolls down a little bit until **Github Pages** section appears.
 The Github Pages URL will appear there.

 ![Serverless Ebook using Gitbook, Github Pages, Github Actions, and Calibre - Github pages url](https://i.imgur.com/eD5BmPv.jpg)

 #### 2.6.
-Modify the workflow file to be able to enable generate the file version
+Modify the workflow file to be able to generate the ebook files

+Ok, now we will modify the workflow so it will be able to generate the ebook files (`.pdf`, `.epub`, and `.mobi`), not just the web version.

-Open the previous `deploy.yml` file, add a new job called `job_deploy_ebooks` below.
+Do open the previous `deploy.yml` file, add a new job called `job_deploy_ebooks`.

 ```yaml
 # file ./softwareengineering/.github/workflow/deploy.yml